RVirmoors/rvirmoors.github.io/_posts/2020-04-29-dynamic-music.md

 And at the end I was left with the odd feeling that many get post-graduation, of total depletion yet wishing I could've stayed longer.
-My academic ambitions fulfilled, I decided to go back home and, I guess, apply my new superpowers in the real world.
+My academic ambitions fulfilled, I decided to go back home and, I guess, apply my new superpowers in the "real world".
 Or something.

-Which is why I didn't even try to present my work at a conference.
+Which is why I didn't even try to present my work at a conference or share it online.
 Now, it may not be the most groundbreaking music tech ever, but back in 2010 adaptive improv systems using neural networks and concatenative synthesis didn't grow on trees like they do today.
 After submitting my final work, text and software, I promptly lost it forever.
 I don't remember if I deleted it on purpose or it got misplaced, fact is it's all gone and the school also removed it from their records.

+Rereading that draft I quickly went from pleasant reminiscing to some ugly bitterness, scolding myself for not doing justice to this project.
+Wasted potential, huh?
+I guess there's plenty of blame to be found, lack of guidance etc, but the brunt surely lies with some sort of inferiority complex that I still carry with me (after all, look at how long it's taking me to start a personal website) which, coupled with heavy narcissism (look at what I'm starting it with) means I often commit to the grandest projects, which I complete formally but don't fully take responsibility for.